-Harvest retained the qualified, Independent Reserves Engineering Evaluators to evaluate and prepare reports on 100% of Harvest's crude oil and natural gas reserves as of December 31, 2006.
-Harvest's reserves were evaluated by McDaniel & Associates Consultants Ltd. ("McDaniel") (who evaluated approximately 35% of Harvest's total proved plus probable reserves), GLJ Petroleum Consultants Ltd. ("GLJ") (who evaluated approximately 44% of Harvest's total proved plus probable reserves) and Sproule Associates Limited ("Sproule") (who evaluated approximately 21% of Harvest's total proved plus probable reserves).
-All of Harvest's reserves were evaluated using the price and cost assumptions of McDaniel as at January 1, 2007.
+Harvest retained the qualified, Independent Reserves Engineering Evaluators to evaluate and prepare reports on 100% of Harvest's crude oil and natural gas reserves as of December 31, 2007.
+Harvest's reserves were evaluated by McDaniel (who evaluated approximately 35% of Harvest's total proved plus probable reserves), and GLJ (who evaluated approximately 65% of Harvest's total proved plus probable reserves).
+All of Harvest's reserves were evaluated using the price and cost assumptions of McDaniel as at January 1, 2008.

-The Reserves Data summarizes the crude oil, natural gas liquids and natural gas reserves of the Operating Subsidiaries and the net present values of future net revenue for these reserves using constant prices and costs and forecast prices and costs.
-The Reserve Report has been prepared by the Independent Reserve Engineering Evaluators in accordance with the standards contained in the COGE Handbook and the reserve definitions contained in NI 51-101.
+The Reserves Data summarizes the crude oil, natural gas liquids and natural gas reserves of the Operating Subsidiaries and the net present values of future net revenue for these reserves using forecast prices and costs.
+The Reserve Report has been prepared by the Independent Reserve Engineering Evaluators in accordance with the standards contained in the COGE Handbook and the reserve definitions and other requirements contained in NI 51-101.
 Additional information not required by NI 51-101 has been presented to provide continuity and additional information which we believe is important to the readers of this information.
 The Operating Subsidiaries engaged the Independent Reserve Engineering Evaluators to provide an evaluation of proved and proved plus probable reserves and no attempt was made to evaluate possible reserves.